Study rationale

 The role of PBPK modelling in supporting clinical decision-making

-PBPK modelling enabled the simulation of various opioid conversion ratios and tapering schedules, serving as clinical decision- support tool.
-First, the model simulated methadone exposure across different paediatric age groups to assess how age influences drug exposure.
-Second, the principle of exposure matching was applied, ensuring stable opioid exposure during the conversion process to prevent withdrawal.
-Finally, different published tapering protocols were simulated to evaluate how methadone concentrations evolve over time during opioid discontinuation.
+PBPK model simulations of various opioid conversion ratios and tapering schedules served as clinical decision- support tool.
+The model simulated methadone exposure across different paediatric age groups to assess how age influences drug exposure.
+Also, Finally, different published tapering protocols were simulated to evaluate how methadone concentrations evolve over time during opioid tapering.

 Evaluation of paediatric dosing

 The simulations revealed that children aged 1–18 years had similar methadone exposure, while neonates had higher exposure due to immature drug clearance.
 Importantly, the 1–18-year age group with the lowest methadone exposure was used for further simulations to ensure that even those with higher clearance would achieve therapeutic drug levels.
-Simulations showed that a 1:10 conversion from fentanyl to methadone and a 1:1 conversion from morphine to methadone led to adequate methadone concentrations, while deviations from these ratios caused subtherapeutic or excessive drug levels.
-Among the tapering protocols evaluated, the Ford strategy best maintained therapeutic methadone concentrations across various withdrawal risk categories.
+Simulations showed that a 1:10 conversion from fentanyl to methadone and a 1:1 conversion from morphine to methadone led to adequate methadone concentrations.
+Among the tapering protocols evaluated, the one strategy was selected which best maintained therapeutic methadone concentrations across various withdrawal risk categories.
+The definition of risk categories are defined by the number of days of opioid use, the total duration of the methadone tapering schedule, and the tapering steps themselves (single dose and dose frequency).
 The modelling results were then discussed with a multidisciplinary expert panel consisting of paediatric intensivists and hospital pharmacists.
 Based on both the simulation outcomes and clinical experience, consensus recommendations were formulated and implemented in the Dutch Paediatric Formulary.